22FAUNO-SA-Team-1/ClassProjectDocuments/SecurityRequirements.md

 * Utilize logging to detect attempted DoS and DDoS attempts
 * Node fall over if DoS is successful
 * Increase nodes to increase threshold for a successful DDoS attempt
-* Utilize external resorces (e.g. Firewall, disabling accounts) to stop the Turncoat's goal of Hindering SSO
+* Utilize external resorces (e.g. Firewall rules, disabling accounts) to stop the Turncoat's goal of Hindering SSO

 ### Reflection on Security Requirements